 Most enjoy being held and stroked, making them a great little companion pet.

-Also nice, is that they don't require as much space as some of the larger breeds.
+Also nice, is that they don’t require as much space as some larger breeds.

 The cashmere and miniature cashmere lop were bred purely for their unique looks.

-The cashmere and the miniature cashmere lop are not endangered or rare, and despite the fact that they are a relatively new breed, their popularity is increasing exponentially, with new registered breeders popping up all over the place.
+The cashmere and the miniature cashmere lop are not endangered or rare, and despite the fact that they are a relatively new breed, their popularity is increasing exponentially.

 They are a regular, and very popular feature on the show table and quite often win the top prizes.